 In years two to four you will undertake work-based research in relation to your thesis.
 During years two to four you must be resident in Cambridge for at least four weeks per year.
 When not in residence, you are required to keep in regular contact with supervisors while collecting and analysing data in the business environment.
 When absent from Cambridge you must apply for formal “Leave to Work Away”.

-Non-EEA candidates (on a Tier 4 visa) must not undertake their work-based activity taking place in years two, three and four within the UK, as this visa type does not permit candidates to engage in UK-based employment.
+Candidates (on a student visa) must not undertake their work-based activity taking place in years two, three and four within the UK, as this visa type does not permit candidates to engage in UK-based employment.
 View the “Overseas applicants” section of our FAQs for more information on visas and regulations.

 A progress report will also be submitted at the end of year two and three.